geneing/ForwardTacotron/README.md

 ```
 (5) Generate Sentences with Griffin-Lim vocoder:
 ```
-python gen_forward.py --alpha 1 --input_text "this is whatever you want it to be" griffinlim
+python gen_forward.py --alpha 1 --input_text 'this is whatever you want it to be' griffinlim
 ```
 If you want to use the [MelGAN](https://github.com/seungwonpark/melgan) vocoder, you can produce .mel files with:
 ```